-Ruth explains, “the problem is that the way you come across can be affected by an apparent gap between the way you speak & the way you write.
+Ruth explains, « the way you come across can be affected by an apparent gap between the way you speak and the way you write.
 You may sound native, but if your writing is not up to scratch your abilities may be unfairly doubted”.

 These are lovely things that can really trip us up when growing up outside an English-speaking country.
 Words like actually, meaning in fact while in French actuellement means, now.
 Another popular one from French is Bio, meaning organic but as we know, in English Biological applies to all living things.
-If you talk about bio in spoken English, we assume you are struggling with body odours…
+If you talk about bio in spoken English (which sounds like B.O.), we assume you are struggling with body odours…

-It is well known that phonemes like “th” can be tricky and we have observed many interesting ways children have managed to get out of pronouncing that sound by using /s/, /z/, /d/or /t/ depending on the word
+It is well known that sounds like “th” can be tricky and we have observed many interesting ways children have managed to get out of pronouncing that by using /s/, /z/, /d/or /t/ depending on the word.
+For example:

 TIPS FOR HELPING TO KEEP YOUR CHILD’S ENGLISH UP TO SCRATCH

-1. Encourage them to keep up with what’s happening in English-speaking countries by reading English newspapers, or Time or The Week magazines.
-The Week Junior – is aimed at younger children and is full of colloquial expressions.
-Moreover, Children benefit greatly from learning about what is going on in the world in English.
+Encourage them to keep up with what’s happening in English-speaking countries by reading English newspapers, or Time or The Week magazines.
+The Week Junior is aimed at younger children and is full of colloquial expressions.
+Moreover, children benefit greatly from learning about what is going on in the world in English.

-3. Reading, of course – anything from the classics to contemporary authors e.g. John Greene – PEP English can happily advise on a choice of suitable books for different ages.
+Reading, of course – anything from the classics to contemporary authors e.g. John Green – PEP English can happily advise on a choice of suitable books for different ages.
 We have a great library for our students.

 FOR PRIMARY SCHOOL CHILDREN

-PEP English follow the British curriculum as a backbone that we have adapted into an international programme to offer a broad range of cultural & language acquisition.
+PEP English follow the British curriculum as a backbone that we have adapted into an international programme to offer a broad range of cultural and language acquisition.